Honda PCX: 2021-2024 (JK05)

 Also known as PCX 125/160 ESP+.
-This generation of PCX received a new facelift.
-This includes a redesigned duplex steel "cradle" frame, additional storage space under the seat (30.4L), traction control (Honda Selectable Torque Control), and a Smart Key (keyless) ignition system, some models may still retain an old key start.
+This 3rd generation of the PCX received a new facelift.
+To meet Euro 5 emission standards the engine changed to a 4-valve liquid cooled design producing 12.3 horsepower.
+The scooter has a redesigned duplex steel "cradle" frame, with additional storage space under the seat (30.4L), but keeping the weight to 130kg.
+Fuel tank capacity is 8.1 litres giving a range approaching 240 miles (~130 mpg).

+Other improvements include traction control (Honda Selectable Torque Control), a Smart Key (keyless) ignition system, a new LCD display, and a glovebox with a USB-C charging port inside (some models may still retain an old key start).

+The scooter has ABS as standard, and features a 220 mm disc at the front, with a conventional rear 130mm drum brake.